 Most people have read the story about how I started Good Clean Love because all the personal lubricant choices I had at the time made me sick.
 I was looking for a product that was as natural as all the other personal care I was accustomed to shopping for—and there weren’t any choices.
 It took me years of experimenting in my kitchen and finally finding a lab that would think out of the box for me to develop what has become one of the bestselling organic lubes on the market.

 I remember the afternoon, sitting in my office wondering how I would keep the operation going (which actually went on for years) when I was handed a letter from the local chapter of HIV alliance to whom we had just donated a bunch of lubricant.
-In addition to saying thanks, he shared with me what would come to define my understanding of lubricant.
+In addition to saying thanks, he shared with me what would come to define my understanding of lubricants and vaginal hygiene.
 Although it took more years to understand and articulate it, our lubricant had the same osmolality as human tissue.

 I had no idea what that meant but I wasn’t surprised when he said that it so closely resembled human secretions because I already had experienced it.
 Like most of our customers have attested, using our Almost Naked felt like taking ten years off the clock.
 The lube felt like me, or at least how I used to feel before nursing four kids for 10 years.

-I have been forging this path of creating products that do no harm and maybe even nudge our bodies back to their natural healthy state for years.
+I have been forging this path of creating healthy vaginal hygiene products that do no harm and maybe even nudge our bodies back to their natural healthy state for years.
 Science and development happens over long stretches of time.
 Last year we were awarded a patent on the technology of Bio-Matched™ vaginal gels.
-With any luck this year we may actually be able to begin a clinical survey to see whether Bio-Matched™ products can really help women find their way back to optimal vaginal health.
+With any luck this year we may actually be able to begin a clinical survey to see whether Bio-Matched™ vaginal hygiene products can really help women find their way back to optimal vaginal health.